SIRAHFF/documentation/_sources/AMBER/installation.rst.txt

 **AMBER**

-Amber and Amber Tools (version 16 or later) versions properly installed and running in your computer.
+Amber and AmberTools (version 16 or later) versions properly installed and running in your computer.

 .. tip::

-    `Download <https://ambermd.org/GetAmber.php#ambertools>`_ lastest version of amber.
-See *How to obtain Amber23* section.
-    `Install amber <https://ambermd.org/Installation.php>`_.
-Select according to the operating system you are using `Install amberTools <https://ambermd.org/GetAmber.php#ambertools>`_.
-If you have amber installed, it is not necessary to install ambertools separately.
+    `Download <https://ambermd.org/GetAmber.php#ambertools>`_ the lastest version of Amber and AmberTools and refer to the *How to obtain Amber23* section for more details on getting Amber23.
+In addition, go to the `Install Amber <https://ambermd.org/Installation.php>`_ page for specific instructions based on your operating system.
+If you have Amber already installed, it is unnecessary to install AmberTools separately.

 **VMD**

-The molecular visualization program `VMD <https://www.ks.uiuc.edu/Research/vmd/>`_, version 1.9.3 or later is (`freely available download <https://www.ks.uiuc.edu/Development/Download/download.cgi?PackageName=VMD>`_).
-Check the `installation guide <https://www.ks.uiuc.edu/Research/vmd/current/ig/node6.html>`_ for more instructions.
+The molecular visualization program `VMD <https://www.ks.uiuc.edu/Research/vmd/>`_, version 1.9.3 or later (`freely available download <https://www.ks.uiuc.edu/Development/Download/download.cgi?PackageName=VMD>`_).
+Check VMD's `Installation guide <https://www.ks.uiuc.edu/Research/vmd/current/ig/node6.html>`_ for more instructions.

 Prior knowledge